junyulah/defcomment/README.md

 In our code, we use `## test` as commenting title (you can use one or more # before the word test).the next lines after `## test` is our test data.
 It's a matrix which contain some arrays, each array has two value.
 The first is input arguments, the second is the expected response.

-- step1 add commenting to you code, like this

-- step2 compile source code

 ### quick usage

 defComment provides a quick apporach.
 Just write a little code like these: